utsabbuet17/FusionActNet/README.md

 # Project Title: Implementation of 'Decoding Human Activities: Analyzing Wearable Accelerometer and Gyroscope Data for Activity Recognition'

 This repository contains the implementation code for the paper **'Decoding Human Activities: Analyzing Wearable Accelerometer and
 Gyroscope Data for Activity Recognition'**.
-You can find the paper via the following DOI link: [10.1109/LSENS.2024.3423340].
+You can find the paper via the following [DOI link:](10.1109/LSENS.2024.3423340).

 ## Abstract